backdrop-contrib/summer_fun/README.md

 ------------

 Summer Fun is a sand-coloured "pretty" theme for something nice out of the box.

+- it uses Pure CSS by Yahoo! for more mobile friendly page elements and custom CSS form elements for easier mobile usage.

+- novices can edit the css/style.css file to alter the appearence of your website.

+- or front end developers can use the libSASS, liveReload, NPM and Grunt built-in tools for a styling workflow

+- novices can use the Responsive Menus or Mobile Navigation modules (downloaded separately) for dropdown or mobile-friendly main menu.

+- or front end developers can theme their own menus without needing to un-theme existing menu CSS

+- sliders, custom fonts and other theme features do not come with this theme and you are encouraged to incorporate separate modules for each page feature that you wish to have.

-It has a rounded, colourful happy feel and is probably good for blogs or websites with a fun, breezy tone.
-The sun, the clouds, the sand and the surf are in this design!
+- it has a rounded, colourful happy feel and is probably good for blogs or websites with a fun, breezy tone.
+The sun, the clouds, and the sand are in this design!

-It may not be a good, plain base theme.
-It uses:
+- it may not be a good, plain base theme or for a business/organization with their own branding.

-- default Backdrop layouts
-- some Bartik default CSS
-- Pure CSS by Yahoo! for more mobile friendly page elements
-- custom CSS form elements for easier mobile usage
-- a single CSS file OR
-- SASS stylesheets using libSASS and Grunt for workflow
-- integration with the Mobile Navigation Menu module for a mobile-friendly menu

-This theme differentiates itself by its simplicity and structure.
-It does not incorporate a great list of features but rather embodies a frontend workflow.
-Many of the existing themes are bloated with features and overwrites.
-We do not want to rewrite output, just makes it easier to develop a theme in a structured way.
+- this theme contains checkboxes to serve base style/script files from your site or from Cloudflare CDN

+- this theme contains checkboxes to serve modernizr script for browser feature detection, jquery-validate for form validation, fastclick for mobile tapping, and hammer for touch based events.
+You must provide the custom integration for each.

+- this theme contains easy UI background-image settings for Juiced layouts.

+- Color module support is not active.

 CONTENTS OF THIS FILE
 ---------------------